Broncos close out weekend with quad at Louisville

 LOUISVILLE – The Louisville Lions hosted a four-team non-scoring quad on Friday.

-The Centennial Bronco boys and girls track and field teams both competed in the event held on Friday afternoon.
+The Centennial Bronco boys and girls track and field teams both competed in the event.

 The girls won nine of the 17 events contested and in the process had two girls win two events each.